Our Services

 Helpful Resources

-There are several factors to consider: tolerance means your body adapts so caffeine feels weaker, while toxicity means too much caffeine causing symptoms like palpitations, anxiety, tremor, and insomnia; for most healthy adults, up to about 400 mg per day is generally safe and higher intakes raise risk.
-Pregnant individuals are usually advised to stay under about 200 mg.
+Caffeine tolerance means your body adapts and caffeine feels weaker over time, while caffeine toxicity means too much intake causes symptoms like palpitations, anxiety, tremor, and insomnia.
+For most healthy adults, up to 400 mg per day is generally safe, though pregnant individuals should stay under 200 mg.
+Higher intakes raise your risk of side effects.

 Understanding the difference is important—not just for performance and sleep, but for your overall health.